-As the public continues to wonder what exactly caused the M/V Dali to strike the Key Bridge, taking six lives and changing our transportation history forever, the U.S. Justice Department puts the blame squarely on negligent actions by the ship’s operators.
+As the public continues to wonder what exactly caused the M/V Dali to strike the Key Bridge, taking six lives and changing our transportation history forever, the U.S. Justice Department and Maryland Attorney General Anthony Brown put the blame squarely on negligent actions by the ship’s operators.

 “With this civil claim, the Justice Department is working to ensure that the costs of clearing the channel and reopening the Port of Baltimore are borne by the companies that caused the crash, not by the American taxpayer,” said Attorney General Merrick B. Garland.

-The Justice Department’s lawsuit also seeks punitive damages to deter the owner and operator of the Dali and other ship operators from cutting corners that lead to disaster in the future.
+Along with the costs incurred by the state and federal governments, both the Justice Department’s and the state’s lawsuits seek punitive damages to deter the owner and operator of the Dali and other ship operators from cutting corners again that lead to disaster in the future.
+Both lawsuits claim the ship was unseaworthy when it left the Port of Baltimore.

 “This was an entirely avoidable catastrophe, resulting from a series of eminently foreseeable errors made by the owner and operator of the DALI,” said Principal Deputy Assistant Attorney General Brian M. Boynton, head of the Justice Department’s Civil Division.

-The lawsuit calls out several ways in which the owners and operators of the container ship failed to make it safe and seaworthy.
-First, there were documented “constant vibrations” above the engine room in the days leading up to the emergency, which caused loose circuitry that led to multiple power failures.
+The federal lawsuit calls out several ways in which the owners and operators of the container ship failed to make it safe and seaworthy.
+First, there were documented “constant vibrations” above the engine room in the days leading up to the emergency, which caused loose circuitry, nuts and bolts that led to multiple power failures.
 Engineers noted the vibrations were so bad they were cracking equipment in the engine room and shaking loose cargo lashings.

 You may remember the chilling livestream video of the moments before and during the ship’s impact on the bridge.
 You can see the Dali lose power twice.
-The second time, it didn’t come back on.
+The second time, it didn’t come back on because of more corner-cutting, the federal lawsuit says.

 Then, two minutes before impact, the Maryland pilot gave an emergency order for the ship to release its port anchor in an effort to pull it away from the bridge.
 However, the lawsuit claims the Dali‘s anchor was not ready for immediate release in an emergency as required by law.
 The ship was half a ship’s length from the bridge by the time the anchor was dropped.